 (a) The applicant issuer’s full name, registration number, date and place of incorporation or establishment and the primary contact of the applicant issuer together with their contact details.
 If the applicant issuer changed its name within the last year, the old name must be printed in bold type under the existing name on the cover page;

-(b) the full names of its directors (or in the event that the applicant issuer is not a company, the persons with corresponding duties and powers as a director in relation to the applicant issuer) including (i) a brief CV of each director and (ii) a list of all other companies of which they are directors;
+(b) the full names of its directors (or in the event that the applicant issuer is not a company, the persons with corresponding duties and powers as a director in relation to the applicant issuer) including –

+(i) a brief CV of each director;

+(ii) details of any bankruptcies, insolvencies or individual voluntary compromise arrangements of such person;

+(iii) details of any business rescue plans and/or resolution proposed by any entity to commence business rescue proceedings, application having been made for any entity to begin business rescue proceedings, notices having been delivered in terms of Section 129(7) of the Act, receiverships, compulsory liquidations, creditors’ voluntary liquidations, administrations, company voluntary arrangements or any compromise or arrangement with creditors generally or any class of creditors of any company; where such person is or was a director, with an executive function within such company at the time of, or within the 12 months preceding, any such event(s);

+(iv) details of any compulsory liquidations, administrations or partnership voluntary arrangements of any partnerships where such person is or was a partner at the time of or within the 12 months preceding such event(s);

+(v) details of receiverships of any asset(s) of such person or of a partnership of which the person is or was a partner at the time of, or within the 12 months preceding, such event;

+(vi) details of any public criticisms of such person by statutory or regulatory authorities, including recognised professional bodies, and whether such person has ever been disqualified by a court from acting as a director of a company or from acting in the management or conduct of the affairs of any company;

+(vii) details of any offence involving dishonesty committed by such person;

+(viii) details regarding such person’s removal from an office of trust, on the grounds of misconduct and involving dishonesty; and

+(ix) details of any court order declaring such person delinquent or placing him under probation in terms of Section 162 of the Act and/or Section 47 of the Close Corporations Act, 1984 (Act No. 69 of 1984) or disqualifying him to act as a director in terms of Section 219 of the Companies Act, 1973 (Act No. 61 of 1973).

-(c) the name and contact details of the compliance officer appointed pursuant to Section 7;
+(c) the full name, brief CV and contact details of the debt officer appointed pursuant to Section 7;

 (d) a general description of the business carried or to be carried on by the applicant issuer and its subsidiaries (if any), and where the applicant issuer or its subsidiaries will carry on two or more businesses that are material having regard to the profit and losses, assets employed, or to be employed, a general description of each such business;